-- FMEC concluded that there is significant unmet clinical need arising from ATC despite available treatments. - Through reflection on the insights shared by people with lived experience, FMEC members noted the following important patient values or perspectives: there is no specific treatment for this rare and fatal disease, and there is a need for more satisfactory treatments to prolong life, delay progression, reduce disease symptoms, minimize harms, improve quality of life, and reduce hospitalizations. - FMEC members highlighted the following discussion points: - FMEC discussed the rarity of ATC, which accounts for only 1% of all thyroid cancers in Canada.
+- FMEC concluded that there is significant unmet clinical need arising from anaplastic thyroid cancer despite available treatments. - Through reflection on the insights shared by people with lived experience, FMEC members noted the following important patient values or perspectives: There is no specific treatment for this rare and fatal disease.
+There is a need for more satisfactory treatments to prolong life, delay progression, reduce disease symptoms, minimize harms, improve QoL and reduce hospitalizations. - FMEC members highlighted the following discussion points:

+- FMEC also discussed the rarity of ATC, accounting for only 1% of all thyroid cancers in Canada.
 The median survival for ATC is 5 to 6 months after diagnosis and 1-year overall survival is less than 20%.
 All patients with ATC are diagnosed as stage IV due to the aggressive nature of the condition.
-Further, the response rates to standard systemic therapy are low (< 15%) and there is substantial mortality and morbidity with this condition. - FMEC also discussed that in the setting of BRAF V600 mutant ATC, there is a clear unmet clinical need given there are currently no effective or safe alternative treatments.
-FMEC acknowledged that while the evidence reviewed was exclusive to patients with BRAF V600E mutations, other BRAF mutations would not be expected to behave differently.
+Further, the response rates to standard systemic therapy are low (<15%).
+There is substantial mortality and morbidity with this condition. - o FMEC discussed that in the setting of BRAF V600 mutant anaplastic thyroid cancer, there is a clear unmet clinical need given there are currently no effective or safe alternative treatments.
+FMEC acknowledged that while the evidence reviewed was exclusive to patients with BRAF V600E mutations, the biology of other BRAF mutants would not be expected to behave differently.
 FMEC agreed with the guest specialists that it is highly unlikely that a clinical trial for patients with other BRAF V600 mutations would be conducted, further emphasizing the unmet clinical need in this subpopulation.